rust-lang/book/src/ch14-00-more-about-cargo.md

 ## Installing Binaries from Crates.io with `cargo install`

 The `cargo install` command allows you to install and use binary crates locally.
-It's a convenient way to install tools that others have shared on crates.io.
+This isn't intended to replace system packages; it's meant to be a convenient way for Rust developers to install tools that others have shared on crates.io.
 Only packages which have binary targets can be installed, and all binaries are installed into the installation root's *bin* folder.
 If you installed Rust using *rustup.rs* and don't have any custom configurations, this